DominikDawiec/Business-Intelligence-Case-Challenge/README.md

 # Business-Intelligence-Case-Challenge

-This repository contains the winning solution for the nationwide Business Intelligence Case Challenge, in which I got an ex eequo first place.
-The main objective of the competition was to design and implement a predictive model for forecasting the salaries of executive board members of publicly traded companies.
+This repository contains the winning solution for the **nationwide Business Intelligence Case Challenge**, in which I got an ex eequo **first place**.
+The main objective of the competition was to design and implement a **predictive model for forecasting the salaries of executive board members** of publicly traded companies.

 #### Project Status: [Completed]